-During adapter hot plug-in, the parasitic inductance and input capacitor from the adapter cable form a secondorder system.
+During adapter hot plug-in, the parasitic inductance and input capacitor from the adapter cable form a second-order system.
 The voltage spike at the VCC pin may be beyond the IC maximum voltage rating and damage the IC.
-The input filter must be carefully designed and tested to prevent an overvoltage event on the VCC pin.
-The ACP/ACN pin must be placed after the input ACFET in order to avoid overvoltage stress on these pins during hot plug-in.
+The input filter must be carefully designed and tested to prevent overvoltage events on the VCC pin.
+The ACP/ACN pins must be placed after the input ACFET in order to avoid overvoltage stress on these pins during hot plug-in.

-There are several methods to damping or limiting the overvoltage spike during adapter hot plug-in.
-An electrolytic capacitor with high ESR as an input capacitor can damp the overvoltage spike well below the IC maximum pin voltage rating.
-A high current capability TVS Zener diode can also limit the overvoltage level to an IC-safe level.
+There are several methods for damping or limiting the overvoltage spike during adapter hot plug-in.
+An electrolytic capacitor with high ESR as an input capacitor can damp the overvoltage spike well below the IC maximum pin-voltage rating.
+A high-current-capability TVS Zener diode can also limit the overvoltage level to an IC-safe level.
 However, these two solutions may not have low cost or small size.

-A cost-effective and small-size solution is shown in Figure 20.
-R1 and C1 comprise a damping RC network to damp the hot plug-in oscillation.
+A cost-effective and small-size solution is shown in Figure 19.
+R1 and C1 are comprise a damping RC network to damp the hot plug-in oscillation.
 As a result, the overvoltage spike is limited to a safe level.
 D1 is used for reverse voltage protection for the VCC pin (it can be the body diode of the input ACFET).
-C2 is a VCC pin decoupling capacitor, and it should be placed as close as possible to the VCC pin.
-R2 and C2 form a damping RC network to further protect the IC from high dv/dt and high-voltage spikes.
-The value of C2 should be less than the value of C1 so R1 can be dominant over the ESR orf C1 to get enough damping effect for hot plug-in.
-The R1 and R2 packages must be sized to handle the inrush current power loss according to the resistor manufacturer's data sheet.
+C2 is the VCC pin decoupling capacitor and it should be placed as close as possible to the VCC pin.
+R2 and C2 form a damping RC network to further protect the IC from high-dv/dt and high-voltage spikes.
+The C2 value should be less than the C1 value so R1 can be dominant over the ESR of C1 to get enough damping effect for hot plug-in.
+The R1 and R2 packages must be sized to handle the inrush current power loss according to resistor manufacturer's datasheet.
 The filter component values always must be verified with the real application, and minor adjustments may be needed to fit in the real application circuit.

-Figure 20.
+Figure 19.
 Input Filter